google/zooshi/docs/src/launch/default/santa/santa.md

 </div>
 <div class="browser-desktop">
-  You must view this page on your Android device to launch Zooshi in Santa Tracker mode!
+  You must view this page on your Android device to launch Zooshi in Santa mode!
 To play, please open this page on your Android device.
 </div>